 Fred herbst / threestones studio

-Since 1994, Fred has worked primarily with woodfired stoneware, porcelain, and mixed media and his work has been shown across the country in a variety of exhibitions.
-He has presented at the Ceramics Program at Harvard University, the Glass Art Society, the National Council on Education for the Ceramic Arts, and two international woodfired ceramics conferences.
+Since 1994, Fred has worked primarily in ceramics, sculpture, and mixed media.
+His work has been shown across the country in a wide range of exhibitions.
+He has presented at the Ceramics Program at Harvard University, the Glass Art Society, the National Council on Education for the Ceramic Arts, and two international wood-fired ceramics conferences.
 He has published a number of articles in Ceramics Monthly, Studio Potter, and The Log Book: The International Publication for Woodfired Ceramics.
 His work has also been published in 500 Teapots Vol. 2 and Wood-fired Ceramics: 100 Contemporary Artists.
-Fred developed a unique hybrid woodfired ceramics and glassblowing kiln in collaboration with the Corning Museum of Glass.
-This design is used to fire ceramics and blow glass simultaneously and has been built at SUNY-CCC and the Domaine de Boisbuchet in France.
+Fred developed a unique hybrid wood-fired ceramics and glassblowing kiln in collaboration with the Corning Museum of Glass.
+This design is used to fire ceramics and blow glass simultaneously and has been built at SUNY Corning and the Domaine de Boisbuchet in France.

 Artist Statement